ACDguide/BigData/BigData/different_tools.md

 - [NCO](#nco-netcdf-operators)
 - [CDO](#cdo-climate-data-operators)

-Other languages and tools exist which can work with netCDF data (e.g. C, FORTRAN, ArcGIS, QGIS, paraview, panoply, Ferret, as well as the deprecated NCL), but on this page we focus on tools commonly used for *analysis* of large scale (tyipcally netCDF) climate data.
+Other languages and tools exist which can work with netCDF data (e.g. C, FORTRAN, ArcGIS, QGIS, paraview, panoply, Ferret, as well as the deprecated NCL), but on this page we focus on tools commonly used for *analysis* of large scale (typically netCDF) climate data.

 ## Python
 This is a free, open-source language that is a standard tool used in many organisations and industries.
 It interfaces with other programs and tools like ArcGIS.
 Packages like xarray are great for analysing large gridded time-series data in climate and environmental science fields.
 Python creates beautiful plots.